TylerTemp/docpie/README.md

    Which is equal to `Usage: prog [(a a)]...` in `docopt`.

-2. In `docpie` if a mutually exclusive elements group matches, the rest group will be skipped
+2. In `docpie` if one mutually exclusive elements group matches, the rest group will be skipped

    ```python